 Foot orthoses designed to prevent ulceration in the diabetic patient should act to reduce those forces that lead to ulceration, namely pressure and shear.
+This article has focused primarily on pressure reduction, as a detailed study on shear is provided in the article "Friction Management" on page 111.

-The following orthosis prescription would fit the criteria described above as effective in reducing patho-Continued on page 97 logic force on the plantar diabetic foot.
+The following orthosis prescription would fit the criteria described above as effective in reducing pathologic force on the plantar diabetic foot.
 It should be noted that this is not the only prescription that would fit the criteria.
 For example, although Polypropylene is the recommended material in the prescription below, any orthosis material that does not deform excessively under body weight could be used.